-English 5608 English Language: Problems of Usage-3 credits

-For advanced students who have individual problems in their competence in English.
+- English Language: Problems of Usage-3 credits For advanced students who have individual problems in their competence in English.
 Emphasis is placed on devices for self direction.

-English 5508 World Literature-3 credits

-Significant works in Western and Oriental culture in translation.
-These are discussed and considered comparatively as reflections of the understandings and values of the cultures

-English 5809 Survey of American Coltago
+English 5608 - World Literature-3 credits Significant works in Western and Oriental culture in translation.
+These are discussed and considered comparatively as reflections of the understandings and values of the cultures English 5508 they represent. - Survey of American Culture-3 credits A historical study of the relationships among social conditions, intellectual history, and the development of arts and letters.
+English 5809

-English 5809 Survey of American Culture-3 credits

-A historical study of the relationships among social conditions, intellectual history, and the development of arts and letters.